AdamXiaoRose/Massive-Data-Project2/README.md

 Wages, density, population, rent, and labor-market indicators *do* carry signal about **how many** H-1B petitions a city generates.
-Zhang's original notebook (`docs/Zhang_stage5.html`) shows that bucketing cities into Low / Medium / High petition volume is classifiable from those economic features (Random Forest + SMOTE, trilabel classification).
+Bucketing cities into Low / Medium / High petition volume is classifiable from those economic features (Random Forest + SMOTE, trilabel classification).
 That is a legitimate signal — but it is about *demand*, not *approval*.